 I've actually ordered an AirTag for my Rad Power Rad Runner bike (aptly named the Rad Revolution).

-The biggest criticisms for me are that the tag has no option for sticking it to something.
+The biggest criticism for me is that the tag has no option for sticking it to something.
 Another thing is the lack of choice with them since there's not even one with a carabiner attached to it, and even if Apple did decide to release something like this, based on the price of some of the accessories for them (or cases) I would expect them to be priced ridiculously anyway.

 Since it's Apple nothing is cheap, but in comparison to Tile's offerings, they are priced at a similar level which is surprising.